afisher3578/permaweb-journal/README.md

 # Permaweb Journal

-Welcome to [Permaweb Journal](https://permaweb-journal.arweave.net/), onchain publication covering the Arweave and AO ecosystems.
+Welcome to [Permaweb Journal](https://permaweb-journal.arweave.net/), an onchain publication covering the Arweave and AO ecosystems.
 We cover ecosystem developments, projects, and insights, ensuring that information is permanently stored and accessible on the permaweb.

 ## Repository Overview